 3. Give recognition frequently and consistently.

 The ability to consistently give recognition to your workforce is a critical skill for new leaders, and according to studies, it is a blind spot for many organizations.
 Gallup found that only three out of 10 employees “strongly agree that in the last seven days they have received recognition or praise for doing good.”
 In fact, one study found that employees reported on average 50 days since they last felt appreciated or recognized for a job well done.
-This is an area that when improved upon can directly impact your workforce, company culture, and competitive advantage.
+This is an area that, when improved upon, can directly impact your workforce, company culture, and competitive advantage.

 Consider frequent one-on-one meetings instead of the more traditional annual performance reviews to acknowledge positive feedback.
 More than one-half of employees prefer this type of communication, while less than one-fifth prefer year-end reviews.
-Recognition programs that offer bonuses or gift cards for hard work can also be helpful; whereas the most tried and true way of showing appreciation is through a hand-written note.
+Recognition programs that offer bonuses or gift cards for hard work can also be helpful; whereas the most tried and true way of showing appreciation is through a handwritten note.

-Last Updated on October 4, 2023
+Last Updated on September 23, 2025